tototoshi/staticmock/README.md

 ### Replacing method implementation

-`andReturn` are useful not only to define the return value but also to change the behavior of the method.
+`andImplement` are useful to change the behavior of the method.

 See below again.
 We are writing a test for `User::register` this time but we don't want to send email every time running the test.